Gullu Yologlu: Early life

 Gullu Yologlu Mammadli was born into a family of teachers, in Mesha-oba (Mesha Shambul) village (which is in Balakan district at present) in Zagatala district of Azerbaijan on May 5, 1963, although her origins are in the Janalli village of Gazakh district.
-Her father Yologlu Kamil Gulmammadov, a history-literature teacher and her mother Nahida Mahmud Bayramova, a physics-math teacher, worked in Zagatala.
+Her father, Yologlu Kamil Gulmammadov, a history-literature teacher, and her mother, Nahida Mahmud Bayramova, a physics-math teacher, worked in Zagatala.

-Yologlu moved to Janalli, to her father’s homeland with her parents when she was 3.
+Yologlu moved to Janalli, her father’s homeland, with her parents when she was 3.

 Education

 Finishing school named after Samad Vurgun in Gazakh in 1980, Yologlu enrolled in the Institute of the Russian Language and Literature named after Mirza Fatali Akhundov (at present Baku Slavic University) in the same year and graduated in 1985.
 She interned at Astrakhan Pedagogical State University (Russia) during 1983-1984.

 Academia

 Yologlu would constantly visit Moldova and conduct research on the Romanians and Gagauz people starting from her undergraduate years.
 She described Azerbaijani-Gagauz literary ties in the second chapter of her graduation paper on Azerbaijan-Moldova literary relations.
-The second chapter of Yologlu's thesis which she defended in 1992 titled “Azerbaijan-Moldova literary relations” in which she had developed her research on the Gagauz people.
+The second chapter of Yologlu's thesis, which she defended in 1992, titled “Azerbaijan-Moldova literary relations” in which she had developed her research on the Gagauz people.

 She is the author of 6 books and 123 printed scholarly publications.

 She defended her doctoral dissertation titled “Ceremonies of Turkic Peoples (historical-ethnographic study on the basis of Tuva, Khakas and Gagauz Turks’ materials)” in 2006.

-She is a member of Scientific Council of the Ahi Evran University (Kirshehir, Turkey).
+She is a member of the Scientific Council of the Ahi Evran University (Kirshehir, Turkey).

-Yologlu has been member of the Journalists’ Union of Azerbaijan since 1992 and Writer’s Union of Azerbaijan since 1996.
+Yologlu has been a member of the Journalists’ Union of Azerbaijan since 1992 and the Writers's Union of Azerbaijan since 1996.
 In 1998, she was elected as an associate member of the Atatürk Cultural Center in Ankara, Turkey.
-Suleyman Demirel, the then President of Turkey, presented a diploma to Yologlu in the conference hall of TIKA (Turkish Cooperation and Coordination Agency).
+Suleyman Demirel, the then president of Turkey, presented a diploma to Yologlu in the conference hall of TIKA (Turkish Cooperation and Coordination Agency).

-She is a lead researcher at the Azerbaijan National Academy of Sciences (ANAS) and member of the Dissertation Council.
+She is a lead researcher at the Azerbaijan National Academy of Sciences (ANAS) and a member of the Dissertation Council.
 In 2021-2023, she worked as the Chief of the Comparative Ethnography of Turkic Peoples Department of the Institute of Archaeology and Ethnography of ANAS.
-Since 2023, she has been the Chief of the History and Ethnology of Turkic Peoples Department of the Institute of History and Ethnology of ANAS.
+Since 2023, she has been the chief of the History and Ethnology of Turkic Peoples Department of the Institute of History and Ethnology of ANAS.